 (Korea Economic Research Institute)

-The business survey index (BSI) of the country's top 600 companies by sales came to 98.9 for December, down from 99.5 for November, the Korea Economic Research Institute (KERI) said in a statement.
+The business survey index (BSI) of the country's top 600 companies by sales reached 96.6 for next month, up 4.9 points from January, the Korea Economic Research Institute (KERI) said in a statement.

 A reading below 100 means pessimists outnumber optimists, while a figure above the benchmark means the opposite.

-KERI said 356 out of the 600 companies responded to the survey, which was conducted from Nov.
-12-19.
+KERI, the research arm of the Federation of Korean Industries, South Korea's biggest business lobby, said 381 out of the 600 companies responded to the survey, which was taken from Jan.
+13-20.
 (Yonhap)